-- Open communication, transparency, and access to information throughout the process is key to managing and clarifying expectations and strengthening the outcome of the consultation. - Culturally appropriate communication is critical, i.e. information needs to be available in appropriate languages and formats (such as non-literacy based formats like video or radio).
-Many indigenous people, often women and the elderly do not speak the national language fluently therefore attention to language and skilled interpreters need to be provided.
-The consultation may need to be held in the vernacular language. - Develop reports and briefings on the process (to be provided to the participants and community at large). - Identify media and develop communication materials (such as community radio, theater, Internet, flyers, and posters) - Ensure prior access to information on the intent and scope of the proposed project. - Provide all relevant information to all stakeholders in a timely manner. - During the consultation identify the most appropriate feedback mechanism to be used between the participants and the UN REDD programme staff during the timeline of the project. - A record of the consultation process should be maintained as part of the project files. - Ensure information regarding the results of the consultation is shared widely. - Inform participants how the issues raised will be used and whether the outcomes of the consultation will impact policy and programming. - Invite member(s) of the Independent Civil Society Advisory Group to participate in the consultation to provide inputs and ensure feedback at the global level.
+- Identify media and develop communication materials (such as community radio, theater, Internet, flyers, and posters). - Ensure prior access to information on the intent and scope of the proposed project. - Provide all relevant information to all stakeholders in a timely manner. - During the consultation identify the most appropriate feedback mechanism to be used between the participants and the UN-REDD programme staff during the timeline of the project. - A record of the consultation process should be maintained as part of the project files. - Ensure information regarding the results of the consultation is shared widely. - Inform participants how the issues raised will be used and whether the outcomes of the consultation will impact policy and programming. - Invite member(s) of the Independent Civil Society Advisory Group to participate in the consultation to provide inputs and ensure interaction and feedback at the global level.